Returned Checks and Electronic Checks, ACH and EFTs

 All University departments.

-- The bank will notify the Cashier’s Office of a returned check
+- The bank will notify BMS of a returned check

-- The Cashier’s Office will charge the responsible department for the amount of the check and forward the returned check to that department
+- BMS will process a deposit reversal for the check amount and forward the returned check to that department

-- When a payment is returned, the following charges must be assessed per UF Regulation 3.0022:
+- When a payment is returned, the following returned check fee must be assessed by the department per UF Regulation 3.0022: